 Q: Was it easy meeting people and making friends?

 A: Meeting people is pretty easy, even when you are travelling in Zambia, and there are lots of possibilities through sports like golf and bars and cafés – or even just making an enquiry in the supermarket.
 Zambians are very friendly.

 About working in Zambia

 Q: Did you have a problem getting a visa or work permit?

-A: I was very well informed, so I did not had any problems.
+A: I was very well informed, so I did not have any problems.
 By law, work permits must be obtained by employers.
-I have an official investor passport so that makes a very big difference.
+I have an official investor passport, so that makes a very big difference.
 But Zambia immigration is very strict on the issue, so do not underestimate their controls.

 Q: Is there any other advice you would like to offer new expat arrivals?